 - We are a split Primary with about 15 kids in Junior Primary and 20 kids in Senior Primary.

 - Junior Primary is first, and my Primary kids always RACE to the Primary room, so our transition time is next to nothing after Sacrament meeting.

 - My Primary Presidency has decided to combine several classes and have the teachers teach twice (back-to-back) so only the Primary Presidency is in the Primary room with me, plus the Sunbeam teachers.

 - I generally come prepared with 3 activities, to keep the kids engaged, but will skip activities if we run out of time or the kids are really engaged in a particular activity I’ll keep with that one longer instead of switching.

 - Don’t stress about TEACHING the song.
 Like the actual lyrics and words.
 I literally just sing the songs over and over with a fun and meaningful activity that makes it so the repetition does not feel boring.
-In fact, we’re usually all eager to sing the song again and again to continue the fun activity!
+In fact, the Primary children are usually eager to sing the song again and again to continue the fun activity!

 - You can hold a flip chart up, or pin it to the board or have a child help you hold one.
+Or, use a lyrics book flipped over the podium to simply show the words.
 This can help the teachers and the readers sing with you, so it’s not just a solo.
 I also often use hand actions to represent the different words so they can follow along even if they are not readers.